-Their real estate portfolio is primarily focused on the West Coast of the US and includes a single office building.
+Their real estate portfolio covers much of the West Coast of the U.S. and includes a single office building.

 After the acquisition of BRE properties in 2014, the company was officially added to the S&P 500.

 Essex has now reached a market cap of $20.82 billion.

 Independence Realty Trust (NYSE: IRT)

-Independence Realty Trust is based in Philadelphia, Pennsylvania, but owns multi-family properties throughout the United States.
+Independence Realty Trust (IRT) is based in Philadelphia, Pennsylvania, but owns multifamily properties throughout the United States.

-Most of their properties are in growing markets in the southeastern United States, like Atlanta, Raleigh, and Tampa.
+Most of their properties are in growing markets in the southeastern United States cities like Atlanta, Raleigh, and Tampa.

-Instead of focusing on newer properties, IRT has balanced their portfolio with a number of older properties that they can renovate.
+Instead of focusing on newer properties, IRT has balanced its portfolio with a number of older properties that it can renovate.

-They’ve also focused on acquiring properties with a very stable tenant base, which has helped them survive the tough market conditions of the last year.
+The company also focused on acquiring properties with a very stable tenant base, helping it survive the harsh market conditions of 2020.